CECAM-LTS-MAP/kART-tutorial/README.md

 General document for kART can be found here: <https://kart-doc.readthedocs.io/en/latest/user_guide.html>

-## Installing the code on the Virtual Machinew
+## Installing the code on the Virtual Machine

 The Virtual Machine contains a kART code ready to be compiled.
 However, a few things need to be done to compile it: